streetmix/streetmix/docs/technical/installing-streetmix.rst

 Troubleshooting
 ---------------

-If you run into problems, please reach out to us. :ref:`contact`.
+If you run into problems, please see the :ref:`troubleshooting-development-issues` section.